 MTV was born on August 1981 giving rise to music videos – one of the first “music videos” that we got addicted was Michael Jackson’s “Beat It”.

-On the western front, we have plenty of names – both single singers and group singers, from the both side of the Atlantic and Australia.
-The list is almost limitless but to name few of well known groups, there is A-Ha, Mr. Mister, The Police, Modern Talking, The Bangles, Duran Duran, Starship, Kool & the Gang, Tears for Fears, Thompson Twins, U2, Culture Club, Bananaraman, Wham, Toto, Eurythmics and many more.
+On the western front, we have plenty of names – both single singers and group singers, from both sides of the Atlantic and Australia.
+The list is almost limitless but to name few of well-known groups, there is A-Ha, Mr Mister, The Police, Modern Talking, The Bangles, Duran Duran, Starship, Kool & the Gang, Tears for Fears, Thompson Twins, U2, Culture Club, Bananarama, Wham, Toto, Eurythmics and many more.

 On the singles, still remember Sheena Easton, Madonna, Dolly Parton, Lionel Richie, Irene Cara, Tina Turner, Cyndi Lauper, Prince, David Bowie, Phil Collins, Billy Ocean, Bruce Springsteen, Amy Grant, Whitney Houston, Stevie Wonder, George Michael, Robert Palmer and Tracy Chapman?
 There is more but the names would be almost limitless.

 Some came with just one hit and then disappeared forever from the music arena for forever.
 Some like Michael Jackson went on to be one of the biggest names all time.

 I recall the evenings when we had just finished school and rush back to get onto our school bus.
 My school bus had a very young guy as the driver’s assistant and he has a collection of cassettes with good and popular English songs (and also one with Alan Tam’s songs – “Friends of Mine” being my favourite and which still gives me the goosebumps when hearing it on quiet nights).
 I would go inside the bus, find a good place to sit and just lay back to enjoy the music.

 It did not matter if those songs were repeated on a daily basis – I just could not get enough of it.